joepointon123/CortexXDR/README.md

 # CortexXDR
 This repository contains rules and threat hunting queries I have written in XQL.
-Feedback and improvment suggestions welcomed.
+Feedback welcomed.